eludius18/Account-Abastraction-AA-EIP4337/README.md

 ## Running the Project

-1. Start a local Hardhat network in a new terminal window using `npx hardhat node`.
+1. Start a local Hardhat network in a new terminal window using `npx hardhat node --no-deploy`.
 2. In another terminal window, navigate to the project directory.
-3. Deploy the `EntryPoint` contract using `npx hardhat run --network localhost deploy/deploy-entryPoint.ts`.
+3. Deploy the `EntryPoint` contract using `npx hardhat deploy --network localhost --tags EntryPoint`.
-4. Deploy the `AccountFactory` contract using `npx hardhat run --network localhost deploy/deploy-accountFactory.ts`.
+4. Deploy the `AccountFactory` contract using `npx hardhat deploy --network localhost --tags AccountFactory`.
+5. Run the `execute.ts` script using `npx hardhat run --network localhost scripts/execute.ts`

 Please note that the `--network localhost` flag is used to specify that the contracts should be deployed to the local Hardhat network that you started in step 1.